Why Investors Say No To Your Startup?

 A startup catering to a big-box retail chain followed this relationship building method with me.
 They kept in touch with me consistently for the past 2 years.
 I liked the management team very much.
 They had not had any revenues when they first approached me, but since then have bagged some Big Box retailers as clients.
 I am personally not keen on retail related investments and usually do not invest in startups without traction.
 However, I have recommended them to others and have good wishes for them.
 It is about the right match and managing relationships.

-My friend, Christina Andreasen, has been championing startups in the MENA region for the past 5 years.
-She is currently the Founder and COO at Maia Exchange.
+My friend, Christina Andreasen, Head of Programs at Astrolabs, has been championing startups in the MENA region for the past 7 years.
 We were discussing what are the many reasons VC’s won’t fund startups.

 Some of the reasons that may not be intuitive to founders have to do with Term Sheets and Co-Investors: